nmadd/AC3.3/lessons/react/redux/README.md

 Redux is one of the solutions to this problem.
 Redux is basically a specific way for you to structure and build the architecture for your apps.
 Redux helps simplify your complex apps by giving you a logical way to structure the way data flows throughout your app.

-Redux is an advanced topic that will help you become a true JavaScript master, and separate you from all of the JavaScript peasants.
+Redux is an advanced topic and takes some time to learn, but once you get down the setup in terms it is amazing how dramatically Redux can help simplify your apps. that will help you become a true JavaScript master, and separate you from all of the JavaScript peasants.

-However, even though it is advanced, it is actually surprisingly simple.

 # Redux Roadmap
-- Overview -> Store, Deliverymen, Customers
+- Overview -> Reducers, Deliverymen, Customers
 - Store -> Subscribe, dispatch, getState, createStore
 - Reducers
 - Actions